 You'll have to dress like a local to survive.

 What do actual Russians wear?
-How can one fit in everyday on the streets?
+How can interns abroad in Russia fit in everyday on the streets?
 Well, unless someone looks super Slavic and chooses one’s wardrobe exactly like a Russian would, it’s pretty hard not to stick out.
 That being said, most people can dress as they normally would and at least blend in.
 Foreigners will know they are choosing the right clothing when a babushka (a Russian grandmother) even stops to ask them for directions.

 One stereotype about Russia that actually does exist is the fur coats.
 Almost everyone has one and almost everyone wears one during the winter season.
 It will be tempting to buy one while in Russia, and actually it can be advised, as it is the only way to keep warm during the chilling Russian winters.
 It is not always the best idea to wear as much clothing as possible during the winter, however.
 While it may be cold outside, the Russians keep their heaters cranked inside, so piling on the layers is needed to go outside but once inside the layers will be gradually thrown off.
 Thus, it’s always advised to, as the Russians put it, “dress like a cabbage” - lots of layers.
 This is true almost any time of the year.

 Generally speaking Russians dress just like everyone else.
 However, don’t be surprised by some of the short skirts and high heels worn by women.
 Russians get really dressed up for even the most basic occasion, so it's advised to bring some good dress clothes with you; more formal clothing will be especially helpful when going to the theater or any dinner or evening event.
 The modern youth dress just like a Westerner and they love any sort of brand from America or Europe.

 It will take some time to learn how to get around affordably.